 The Remnants of Star Ruler, leftovers of a now-fallen space empire.
 At the start, their small ship fleets are better than anything you'll have, and even if you can blow through those, they have even better (and bigger) ones.
 Fortunately, Remnants are content to guard systems without acting aggressively.
 The Galactic Armorymod makes the Remnants much more aggressive, making them send out routine missions to cull the lesser races, using even more powerful ships than in the base game, and the Remnant will keep pace with the player, causing them to eventually start sending planet-sized ships to cull systems.

 Ultimately subverted in Galaxy Angel at no surprise to the viewer but the Precursors who created all the lost technology used in the games come from Eden, another name for Earth.
 Which makes us the Precursors and the people in the game merely our descendents.

 The Kingdom of Zeal in Chrono Trigger which in 12,000 BC (during the Ice Age) built floating cities in the sky and an "Ocean Palace" under the sea.
-Their civilization was powered by the Mammon Machine which extracted energy from Lavos the Big Badfrom outer space.
+Their civilization was powered originally by the Sun Stone (which harnessed solar energy) and then by the more abundant (but of course, more dangerous) Mammon Machine which extracted energy from Lavos the Big Badfrom outer space.